SunenaB3504/AI-First-Developer/AI_DEVELOPMENT_PROMPT.md

 - **Backup Strategy**: Regular data backups with disaster recovery

 ### **Content Security:**
-- **HTML Sanitization**: All dynamically rendered HTML content (e.g., from lesson data) must be sanitized using a library like `DOMPurify` to prevent Cross-Site Scripting (XSS) attacks.
-The use of `dangerouslySetInnerHTML` is only permissible with sanitized content.
+- **Comprehensive HTML Sanitization**: All dynamically rendered HTML content from data modules (including titles, descriptions, topics, etc.) **must** be sanitized using a library like `DOMPurify` before being passed to `dangerouslySetInnerHTML`.
+This is a zero-tolerance requirement to prevent Cross-Site Scripting (XSS) attacks.
+Every field rendered this way must be sanitized.
 - **Code Sanitization**: Prevent XSS and injection attacks
 - **API Security**: Rate limiting and authentication for all endpoints
 - **Content Moderation**: AI-powered content filtering for user submissions